-Yes, you can utilize your Montgomery G.I.
-Bill and Post 9-11 Benefits at Carolina School of Broadcasting to get the training and skills you need to start your broadcast career.
+Yes, you may be able to utilize your Montgomery G.I.
+Bill® and Post 9-11 Benefits at Carolina School of Broadcasting to get the training and skills you need to start your broadcast career.

 The North Carolina State Approving Agency is given authority to grant approval for enrollment of veterans, military and other eligible persons under provisions of Title 38, Section 3676, United States Code.

 Carolina School of Broadcasting is approved by the North Carolina State Approving Agency to offer training to those students wishing to utilize their veterans’ benefits.
 Start with the Veterans On-Line Application VONAPP.